sofastack/sofastack.tech/content/en/projects/sofa-mosn/quick-start-run-with-sofamesh/index.md

 ---
 title: "Use SOFAMosn to build Service Mesh platform"
 aliases: "/sofa-mosn/docs/docs-quickstart-RunWithSOFAMesh"
 ---

-# Use SOFAMosn to build Service Mesh platform

 This article introduces how to use SOFAMosn to build the Service Mesh development environment based on SOFAMesh framework, and verify some basic capabilities of SOFAMosn, such as routing and load balancing.
 This article includes the following content: